uadmin/uadmin-docs/api/print_functions.rst

 ----------------------
 `Back To Top`_

+.. code-block:: go

+    var ErrorHandleFunc func(int, string, string)

 ErrorHandleFunc is a function that will be called everytime Trail is called.
 It receives one parameter for error level, one for error message and one for runtime stack trace.

-Function:

-.. code-block:: go

-    func(int, string, string)

-There are 6 different reporting levels:
+There are 9 different reporting levels:

 * DEBUG
 * WORKING